vior1992/Beezy-test/bookstore/README.md

 ### **TECHNICAL DESCRIPTION**

-The application was built using ReactJS with create-react-app.
+The application was built using ReactJS with create-react-app, and tested with chai.

-Styles was made using SASS and BEM methodology.
+Styles was made using SASS and BEM.

 #### **STRUCTURE**